mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 The number one rule of networking is _never trust the client_.

 As with all good rules, this one is made to be broken.
-Never break it in a competitive game like an FPS, but in a _cooperative experience_, it is something to consider when there are no other options.
+Never break it in a competitive game like an FPS, but in a _cooperative experience_, it may be something worth considering when there are no other options.

-The basic idea of an authority scheme is that instead of having the server be authoritative over the whole simulation, we _distribute_ authority across player machines, such that players take authority over objects they interact with, in effect _becoming the server_ for those objects.
+Which brings us to the concept of an authority scheme.
+The basic idea is that instead of having the server be authoritative over the whole simulation, we _distribute_ authority across player machines, such that players take authority over objects they interact with, in effect _becoming the server_ for those objects.
 If we do this correctly, from each player's point of view, players get to interact with objects lag free, and they never have to rollback and apply corrections.
-Also, because we are continuously synchronizing state, determinism is not required.
+Also, because we are synchronizing state, determinism is not required.

 The trick to making this all work is to define _rules_ that keep the distributed simulation in sync while letting players predictively take authority over objects, deciding after the fact which player wins when two players grab the same object, or throw objects at the same stack.